AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 - Your project deployed to GitHub

 You need to use the same `Dockerfile`, `docker-compose.yml` and `heroku.yml` from this repository (do not forget the `conf` folder).
+Respect the folder architecture as in this repository.

 > **NOTE:** There are two possibilities for your database.
 You can use it locally but Heroku will need an add-on like [ClearDB MySQL](https://devcenter.heroku.com/articles/cleardb) (There is a free option but Heroku requires you to enter a credit card).
 For this guide I would use [RemoteMySQL](https://remotemysql.com/) which is a free remote database.